stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-pork-carnitas.md

   - step:
     title: Serve
     description: Serve in warm corn tortillas with onion, cilantro, lime, salsa verde, and radishes.
+nutrition:
+  serving_size: 1 serving
+  servings_per_recipe: 8
+  calories: 520
+  total_fat: 32
+  saturated_fat: 11
+  cholesterol: 135
+  sodium: 760
+  total_carbohydrates: 18
+  dietary_fiber: 2
+  total_sugars: 3
+  protein: 38
+  vitamin_a: 45
+  vitamin_c: 18
+  calcium: 70
+  iron: 3
 prep_time: PT20M
 cook_time: PT3H30M
 total_time: PT3H50M
 ---

 # Pork Carnitas

-## Crisping Is the Finish
+## Tender Pork, Crisp Edges

 The pork is cooked after braising, but carnitas become carnitas when the edges are crisped.
-Use just enough cooking liquid to keep the meat juicy, then let high heat brown the outside.
+Use enough cooking liquid to keep the meat juicy, then finish under the broiler or in a skillet so the outside browns.

-## Serving Ideas
+## Tips and Variations

-Serve as tacos with salsa verde, onion, cilantro, and lime.
-Carnitas are also great in burrito bowls, quesadillas, nachos, breakfast hash, or over rice with beans and avocado.
+- Serve as tacos with salsa verde, onion, cilantro, lime, and radishes.
+- Carnitas are also great in bowls, quesadillas, nachos, breakfast hash, or over rice with beans and avocado.

-## Variations

-Add a cinnamon stick to the braise for a warmer flavor, or add a chopped jalapeno if you want more heat.
-For a slightly sweeter version, add 1 tbsp brown sugar with the citrus.
+- Add a cinnamon stick to the braise for warmth or jalapeno for heat.

-## Make-Ahead and Storage

-The pork can be braised a day ahead and crisped right before serving.
-Refrigerate for up to 4 days or freeze for up to 3 months.
-Reheat in a skillet so the edges come back to life.
+- Braise a day ahead and crisp right before serving.
+- Refrigerate for up to 4 days or freeze for up to 3 months.